-If a resident would like to request a room change during a semester, she must submit a request for a room change, in writing, to her hall supervisor.
-The Lozier Hall Director or Residence Life Graduate Assistant will review this request and meet with all involved parties.
-If the room change request is granted, there is a \$25.00 room change fee required prior to any move during the semester.
+If a resident would like to request a room change during a semester, she must submit a request for a room change, in writing, to their hall director.
+The Lozier Hall Director or Stevens Hall Director will review this request and meet with all involved parties.
+If the room change request is granted, there is a \$25.00 room change fee that will be added to the student account.
 The Hall Directors will only consider room change requests made AFTER the first 2 weeks of the semester.
 Depending on circumstances, the request of the resident may not be granted, even if the room is available.

-A resident wishing to move for the upcoming semester must submit a request in writing to the Residence Life Graduate Assistant or the Lozier Hall Director for consideration.
+A resident wishing to move for the upcoming semester must submit a request in writing to the Lozier Hall Director or Stevens Hall Director for consideration.